JohnEarnest/Mako/tools/GridPad/readme.txt

 - Control + C : Copy.
 Copies the selected region to the Gridpad clipboard.

 - Control + V : Paste.
 Draws the Gridpad clipboard, starting with the top-left corner at the mouse cursor's current position.

+- Control + A : Switch to selection mode and select the entire grid.

 - Control + F : Fill.
 Fill the selected region with the current tile.